 5.2 Additional organizational arrangements in response to Members’ requests

-Based on Resolution 1 (INFCOM-1) - Establishment of Standing Committees and Study Groups of the Commission for Observation, Infrastructure and Information Systems (Infrastructure Commission) and Resolution 8 (INFCOM-1) - Terms of reference of the Commission for Observation, Infrastructure and Information Systems coordinators, the Commission will update its working structure and consider the establishment of additional type(s) of subsidiary bodies or coordinators to assist Standing Committee(s) and Advisory Group(s) in the coordination, monitoring and evaluation of longer standing programme activities.
+Based on Resolution 1 (INFCOM-1) - Establishment of Standing Committees and Study Groups of the Commission for Observation, Infrastructure and Information Systems (Infrastructure Commission) and Resolution 8 (INFCOM-1) - Terms of reference of the Commission for Observation, Infrastructure and Information Systems coordinators, the Commission will update its working structure and consider the establishment of additional type(s) of subsidiary bodies or coordinators to assist Standing Committee(s) in the coordination, monitoring and evaluation of longer standing programme activities.

 5.3 INFCOM Strategic Approach

-The session will consider the draft decision on INFCOM strategic approach to the draft WMO Strategic Plan 2024–2027 and links to the future work programme and structure of the Commission.
+The session will consider the draft decision on INFCOM strategic approach to the draft WMO Strategic Plan 2024–2027.

 6. Technical regulations and other technical decisions